for Health Care Providers

 - GINA: Global Strategy for Asthma Management and Prevention.
 Global Initiative for Asthma; 2009.
 Accessed November 23, 2010.

 - VA/DoD Clinical Practice Guideline Working Group.
-Management of Asthma in Children and Adults.
+Management of Asthma (Adult and Pediatric) (2009).
 Washington, D.C.: Department of Veterans Affairs, Office of Quality and Performance; 2009.
 Accessed November 23, 2010.